tonghuikang/blog/_posts/2025-12-23-tracing-claude-code-sessions.md

 #### **I ask Claude Code to show me a working example**

-Instead of me checking Claude Code work, I ask Claude Code to show the proof that it is working.
+Instead of me checking Claude Code's work, I ask Claude Code to show the proof that it is working.

 In this example, I [asked](https://tonghuikang.github.io/claude-code-sessions/?project=claude-code-tracing&session=860b45a6-fc81-4387-a675-085104ac280d&msg=f34b05fb-5b5d-4d1b-be95-57664d357d7b) Claude Code to display the agent trace within the session itself.
 The result should look something like `http://localhost:44043/?project=claude-code-tracing&session=10d53ddc-6406-4bed-a32b-da56257311f1&msg=deefa37a-9f1b-4466-abcf-44786f2b8183` where I can visit and inspect the outcome.